john-cd/rust_howto/src/concerns/lazy_initialization.md

 # Lazy Init

-[OnceCell]( https://doc.rust-lang.org/core/cell/struct.OnceCell.html ): a cell which can be written to only once.
+[OnceCell⮳]( https://doc.rust-lang.org/core/cell/struct.OnceCell.html ): a cell which can be written to only once.

 The corresponding Sync version of `OnceCell<T>` is `OnceLock<T>`.